Integrated Media

 - Make your voice heard and gain experience in broadcasting at Simmons Radio.

-Our location in Boston means you will be ample sources of inspiration.
+Our location in Boston means you will find ample sources of inspiration.
 We're close to art and cultural institutions like the Museum of Fine Arts and the Institute of Contemporary Art.
 You will also be close to filmmakers, multimedia artists, and comic creators.

-Why pursue a minor in integrated media at Simmons?
+Why pursue a minor in Integrated Media at Simmons?

 By studying integrated media, you'll develop a keen understanding of all communications disciplines.
 You'll gain knowledge in design, journalism, public relations, and integrated marketing communications — instrumental to any creative workplace.